rfairburn/rfairburn.github.io/about.md

 Thanks to <a href="http://jekyllbootstrap.com" target="_blank" title="The Definitive Jekyll Blogging Framework">Jekyll Bootstrap</a> and <a href="http://twitter.github.com/bootstrap/" target="_blank">Twitter Bootstrap</a> for making everything easier to implement.

-Thanks to <a href="https://www.disqus.com" target="_blank">Disqus</a> for providing a comment framework so I didn't have to make my own.
+Thanks to <a href="https://www.disqus.com" target="_blank">Disqus</a> for providing a comment framework so I did not have to make my own.

 Thanks to <a href="https://github.com" target="_blank">GitHub</a> for providing hosting via <a href="https://pages.github.com" target="_blank">GitHub Pages</a>.

+Thanks to my wife Sarah for putting up with me through everything.
 Finally, thank you for spending some time to read my mad ramblings.
 I hope you have found it beneficial in some way.